creativenux/cf-recommender-system/README.md

   - Country of origin
   - Academic interests
   - Extracurricular interests
-- Uses collaborative filtering and TF-IDF vectorization for accurate recommendations
+- Uses content-based filtering and TF-IDF vectorization for accurate recommendations
 - Includes an evaluation method to assess the recommender system's performance **(Not working yet)**

 ## Installation